 How To Safeguard Against Fraud When You Buy Property

-General advice to the buyer is that decisions should be based on facts, not on get rich-quick promises.
-It must be remembered that the value of an improved lot depends on the developer fulfilling promises as well as such other market considerations as location, growth potential, the general economy and resale value.
+Decisions should be based on facts, not on get-rich-quick promises.
+Remember that the value of an improved lot depends on the developer’s fulfilling promises as well as other market considerations such as location, growth potential, the general economy and resale value.

-A prospective buyer needs to determine what utilities are available, when they will be available, and who will pay for their installation.
-Buyers should find out the cost of any "special taxing districts" that may have been formed -- to install roads or provide water, for example.
+As a prospective buyer, you must determine what utilities are available, when they will be available and who will pay for their installation.
+You should find out the cost of any "special taxing districts" that may have been formed to install roads or provide water, for example.

-If your plan is to build a home, then financing and insurance costs must be explored.
+If your plan is to build a home, then you must explore financing and insurance costs.
 Fire and flood insurance, for example, may be expensive.
-The buyer must also examine such possible additional costs as property taxes or special assessments levied against the property by private and governmental entities.
-These costs should be thoroughly understood.
-An inquiry should be made to determine whether the property is located in a flood area.
+You also must examine such possible costs as property taxes or special assessments levied against the property by private and governmental entities.
+You should thoroughly understand these costs.
+Inquire whether the property is located in a flood area.
 If so, what safeguards exist?
 Are there adequate drainage facilities to render the property useable for the purpose for which it was offered?
 Will flood insurance be required and, if so, at what cost?
 Is the property even buildable?
 Are there sinkholes on the property?
 All of these items pose challenges to purchasing land.

-Remember, if you decide to buy land, it is important to read the entire purchase contract carefully, and contact an attorney to review the contract before you sign it.
-Also, consideration should be given to obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
+Remember, if you decide to buy land, it is important that you read the entire purchase contract carefully and contact an attorney to review the contract before you sign it.
+Also, consider obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
 If you have any questions concerning any real estate transaction, you should contact an attorney before making a final and binding decision.

 If you believe you are a victim of fraud, misrepresentation or deceit in the purchase of any lot in any subdivision, your inquiry/complaint may fall under the jurisdiction of the Federal Department of Housing and Urban Development (HUD).
 You may direct your inquiry there.